jdx/mise/README.md

 which then calls `asdf exec`, which then calls the correct version of node.

 These shims have terrible performance, adding ~120ms to every runtime call. rtx does not use shims and instead updates `PATH` so that it doesn't have any overhead when simply calling binaries.
 These shims are the main reason that I wrote this.
-Note that in the demo gif at the top of this README that `rtx` isn't actually used when calling `node -v` for this reason.
+Note that in the demo GIF at the top of this README that `rtx` isn't actually used when calling `node -v` for this reason.
 The performance is identical to running node without using rtx.